Attributes of God in Christianity: Classification

 Millard Erickson calls these categories God's greatness and goodness respectively.

 Sinclair Ferguson distinguishes "essential" divine attributes, which "have been expressed and experienced in its most intense and dynamic form among the three persons of the Trinity—when nothing else existed."
 In this way, the wrath of God is not an essential attribute because it had "no place in the inner communion among the three persons of the eternal Trinity."
 Ferguson notes that it is, however, a manifestation of God's eternal righteousness, which is an essential attribute.

 According to Aquinas

 In Aquinas' thought, Battista Mondin distinguishes between entitative attributes and personal attributes of the subsistent being that is God.

 Entitative attributes concerns God as regards to the fact that in Him essence and existence coincide.
 They are: infinity, simplicity, indivisibility, uniqueness, immutability, eternity, and spirituality (meaning absence of matter).

-Personal attributes of God are life (fullness, beatitude, perfectioon), thought, will and freedom, love and friendship.
+Personal attributes of God are life (fullness, beatitude, perfection), thought, will and freedom, love and friendship.
 The object of the thinking and will of God is God Himself, so to speak, His essence, since He is the Highest Good and the perfection of all perfections.
 But God also addresses His thought and His will towards to the human creatures for their own good.